 Importantly, this closing paragraph is not part of the original piece of Hi Infidelity.
 It’s the sort of insight that Hyden probably had previously come to, but which didn’t fit in with that first conception of the piece.
 In the context of a broader account of classic rock, though, Hyden has a justification for making that link between mother and son in the text itself.

 Even within individual essays, Hyden finds ways to refine points he has previously mulled over, finding new significance for them in the context of classic rock’s complete story.
 The most explicit instance is in “So Bad,” in which Hyden directly quotes his essay on the “five-albums test.”
-In a long parenthetical to that essay, he also defines the concept of a “good ‘bad’ album,” an album from a genius-level artist which is interesting precisely because of it’s relative badness.
+In a long parenthetical to that essay, he also defines the concept of a “good ‘bad’ album,” an album from a genius-level artist which is interesting precisely because of its relative badness.
 (As a long time fan of Neil Young, I am overly acquainted with this sort of record.)

 Twilight of the Gods isn’t the first time that Hyden has returned to the “good ‘bad’ album” concept; he ran with it a bit further when discussing The Rolling Stones’ 1981 album Tattoo You.
 But in both those earlier articles, one can sense Hyden feels stymied.
 He has this idea about “good ‘bad’ albums,” but hasn’t yet figured out why anyone should care about it.
 (Indeed, the Tattoo You piece starts with Hyden expressing surprise that no one had latched onto the idea in the comments for the five-albums test article.)
-It’s not until he gets to this book, this personal history of classic rock, that he finds the importance behind this pet concept of his: it’s central to being a younger fan of older music:
+It’s not until he gets to this book, this personal history of classic rock, that he finds the importance behind this pet concept of his—it’s central to being a younger fan of older music:

 It’s the only way to discover “new” music if you’re into classic rock—you must dig into the albums that people tell you that you won’t like, and you must listen to them many, many times until you find a way to like them.
 Because you will inevitably tire of Pet Sounds, and when that happens you will come around to Love You and marvel over the daffy synth sounds in “Johnny Carson,” and speculate over whether Brian Wilson’s state of mind makes this song an intentional classic or an act of unintentional “outsider art” brilliance.
 Over time, you might even convince yourself that Love You is better than Pet Sounds—but, really, it’s just that liking Love You is more interesting, because music critics haven’t told you how to feel about it for fifty years.
 Love You doesn’t contain better music than Pet Sounds, but it does offer more in the way of discovery and surprises.

 As a writer, this is the sort of thing I wish every big project would give me.
 Putting together a collection should not merely be a means of presenting previously written material.
-It should be a means of figuring out what I wanted to write in the first-place, couldn’t figure out until now.
+It should be a means of figuring out what the author wanted to write in the first-place, but couldn’t figure out until now.
 That Hyden is able to do so in Twilight of the Gods makes me both envious and hopeful.

 On the whole, Twilight of the Gods isn’t a revelation for someone who has previously read Hyden’s work, but, lackluster superstructure aside, it’s a chance to see Hyden’s writing as the best version of itself, a place to see thoughts which were still works-in-progress or presented incompletely as the tight statements on music they were meant to be.
 It’s like listening to a bunch of Fleetwood Mac demos, and then hearing their polished versions on Rumours.
 They may ultimately be the same songs, but the compiling and revising has made them sparkle just a bit more.